90 per cent of young adults have had a celebrity crush at some point in their lives. And it could be stopping you from having a real relationship.

-According to a Human Communication Research survey, 90 percent of young adults have felt a strong attraction to a famous person at some point in their lives and about 75 percent report “strong attachments” to more than one.
-Drawing desires and expectations from those we’re constantly exposed to is not weird.
+According to a Human Communication Research survey, 90 per cent of young adults have felt a strong attraction to a famous person at some point in their lives and about 75 per cent report “strong attachments” to more than one.
+Drawing desires and expectations from those we’re constantly exposed to isn’t weird.
 It’s human nature.
 Your unrequited love for Rihanna or Zac Efron only becomes problematic when you start to hold your dates to that bar.

 So is the emotional investment.